thequietpattern/thequietpattern/README.md

 Most large power only works because enough people go along with it.
 When things go wrong, you can withdraw.
 Even a pause is a kind of resistance.

 **10. Call out wounded egos.**
 Many people act badly to protect themselves: they diminish others, dominate discussions, claim hero roles, vanish when work gets hard and unglamorous, second-guess initiatives, or spin events to shift blame.
-Notice it, and when necessary, call out the behavior calmly and factually in front of those affected — not to shame, but to protect the innocent, including yourself.
+Notice it, and when necessary, call out the behavior calmly and factually in front of those affected.
+You're not doing this to shame, but to protect the innocent, including yourself.

 ---